jeffdh5/customer-service-chatbot/README.md

 It also gives you the flexibility to control the logic for each handler.

 Handlers are modular and extensible, located in `src/handlers/`.

-## Database Setup

-This project uses PostgreSQL with Prisma as the ORM.

-### PostgreSQL Setup

-1. Make sure you have PostgreSQL installed and running
-2. Set up your DATABASE_URL in .env: